Smartmelon/BandSpace/pages/en/play-custom-map.md

 ---
 layout: en_default
-title:  BandSpace Beatmap Editor
+title:  BandSpace Editor
 tagline:
 language: en
 ---

-# How to run custom beatmaps in the game
+# How to Play Custom Maps in the Game?

-## **Meta Quest 2 Headset**
+## **Mod.io**
+Upload your map package through the web version of [Mod.io](https://mod.io/g/bandspace) and share your work with the community.
+Everyone can easily download and play your masterpiece directly in the game using the built-in MOD feature.

+## **Local Import**
+Of course, you can also choose to test the beatmap by importing it locally before sharing your work with the community.

+### **Meta**
-First make sure your Meta Quest 2 headset has Band Space installed and has run the game at least once, then connect the headset to your computer by using a data cable.
-Locate the following path:
+First, please ensure that your Meta device has installed and run **BandSpace**.
+Connect the device to your computer with a data cable, and find the following path:

-#### *Meta Quest2\Android\data\com.Smartmelon.BandSpace.Oculus\files\CustomSongsPackage*
+#### *Android\data\com.Smartmelon.BandSpace.Meta\files\CustomSongsPackage*

-Then place your compressed beatmap files(only Zip or RAR format is supported) or unpacked beatmap folders under the path.
-Put on the headset, start Band Space, and you can play the beatmaps you just import under the "Custom" page in "SOLO Performence".
+Then place your beatmap zip file (only Zip format is supported) or extracted beatmap folder into this path.
+Put on your heaset, start **BandSpace**, and you can choose to play the beatmap you just imported in the **Custom** album under **Single Mode**!

-## **Steam VR**
-First make sure your Steam has Band Space installed and has run the game at lease once.
-Locate the following installation pathe of Steam:
+### **Steam**
+First, please ensure that you have installed and run "BandSpace" in Steam.
+Find the following folder in the Steam installation path:

 #### *Steam\steamapps\common\Band Space\BandSpace_Data\AutoCreateData\SongData*

-Then place your compressed beatmap files(only Zip or RAR format is supported) or unpacked beatmap folders under the path.
-Put on the headset, start Band Space, and you can play the beatmaps you just import under the "Custom" page in "SOLO Performence".
+Then place your beatmap zip file (only Zip format supported) or extracted beatmap folder into this path.
+Put on your headset, start **BandSpace**, and you can choose to play the beatmap you just imported in the **Custom** album under **Single Mode**!

-## **PICO All-in-one Headset**
-First make sure your PICO all-in-one headset has Band Space installed and has run the game at lease once, then connect the headset to your computer by using a data cable.
-Locate the following path:
-#### *PICO\Android\data\com.Smartmelon.BandSpace.Pico\files\CustomSongsPackage*
-Then place the unpacked beatmap folders under the path.
-Disconnect the PICO headset with your computer, put on the headset, start Band Space, and you can play the beatmap you just import under the "Custom" page in "SOLO Performence".